idvorkin/idvorkin.github.io/_d/mental-pain.md

 permalink: mental-pain
 ---

-Pain is in the brain as they say, and even more so for mental pains.
+Pain is in the brain as they say, which is especially true for mental pains.
+The pain system, when working properly brings our perspective to a problem so that we can deal with it.
+However, pain can also be phantom pain, meaning it is being applied when it should not be, or chronic pain, which flairs up even though it is no longer providing value.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->